PUBLIC MEETING NOTICE

 Statewide Transportation Improvement Fund Advisory Committee

-Rogue Valley Transportation District announces a meeting of the Statewide Transportation Improvement Fund Advisory Committee to be held on Wednesday, January 16, 2019, at 9:00 a.m. in the RVTD boardroom, 3200 Crater Lake Ave., Medford.
+Rogue Valley Transportation District announces a meeting of the Statewide Transportation Improvement Fund Advisory Committee to be held on Thursday April 11, 2019, at 1:30 p.m. in the RVTD Conference Room, 3200 Crater Lake Ave., Medford.
 For more information call (541) 608-2429.

 Statewide Transportation Improvement Fund (STIF)